fpassow/world_data/owid_covid/queries_and_results.md

  and my script for updating it in SQL Server [](https://fpassow.github.io/world_data/owid_covid/reload_from_csv.sql)

 ## Exploration
+Visualizations are great.
+But let's see what we can do with just SQL queries.

-Let's look for interesting things happening in a country in a specific month.
-I'll copy the queries here, but the actual code is
+We will look for interesting things happening in a country in a specific month.
+The queries are in-line here.
+And the actual code is at
 [here](https://fpassow.github.io/world_data/owid_covid/queries.csv)

 ```